Home

 Finding unique wedding photo ideas that are fresh and new can be a real struggle these days unless you've found a good photographer that is creative with his work.

-You can go with the tried and true and traditional posed portraits at weddings, but some brides these days are looking for fresh, new exciting portraits and candids that will set their wedding apart from the weddings of their friends and family members.
+You can go with the tried and true traditional posed portraits at weddings, but some brides these days are looking for fresh, new exciting portraits and candids that will set their wedding apart from the weddings of their friends and family members.

 But beyond the images you see everywhere, what can you do to impress the bride and groom with your creative wedding photography techniques?
+You could try producing a shot like the Angel Bride below.

 Wedding Photo Ideas - Angel Bride

-Wedding Photo Ideas And Poses That Are Outside The Box
+Wedding Photo Ideas And Poses

 First, you’ve got to start thinking outside the box.
 Approach your wedding photography with a new angle on a traditional gig.